 Explore the report results on other sectors

-The platform livelihoods research was conducted by Qhala in collaboration with Caribou with the support of Mastercard Foundation
+This platform livelihoods research was conducted by Qhala in collaboration with Caribou Digital and in partnership with the Mastercard Foundation.